vivianakinyi/infoViz/README.md

 <div class="section1">
- <p>Moving on to racial diversity.
-This is self-reported data, the only data available to the public for most tech companies.
-Do any of them seem to be doing fairly well in terms of racial diversity? </p>
+ <p> From the above visualization, Amazon appears to be doing  well in racial diversity compared to the other companies.
+However, this is because Amazon includes data about their warehouse workers.
+This paints an incomplete picture since Black and Latino employees are still heavily underrepresented in their corporate offices. </p>

  </div>